Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Current operator GoDaddy Registry Swedish Internet Foundation

-The difference is not the value of the code — it is who controls it.
+The difference is not the value of the code, and it is not the health of the namespace — both .tv and .nu resolve near or above the 58.9% whole-namespace average, so both are genuinely used.
+The difference is who controls the revenue.
 Tuvalu negotiated as a sovereign government, hired lawyers, demanded equity stakes, and switched operators when better terms were available.
 Niue delegated to an American nonprofit that transferred operations to a Swedish foundation, and is now fighting in foreign courts to reclaim what was always its national asset.

 The Linguistic Lottery

 None of these nations chose their codes.
 ISO 3166 assigned them based on country names and colonial-era geography.
-"TV" happened to mean television.
-"IO" happened to resonate with software developers.
-"AI" happened to match the biggest technology trend of the decade.
-The commercial value is pure accident — and for the territories that recognized it early, that accident became a national resource.
+"TV" happened to mean television; "IO" happened to resonate with software developers; "AI" happened to match the biggest technology trend of the decade; "ME" happened to be an English pronoun.
+The commercial value is largely accidental — and for the territories that recognized it early, that accident became a national resource.

-.io is the extreme case: the British Indian Ocean Territory has no permanent civilian population (it is a US-UK military facility on Diego Garcia), yet .io hosts 13.1 million domains — the 25th-largest TLD in our dataset.
-The tech industry adopted .io as its de facto startup domain, and the territory's ccTLD is now worth more than most nations' digital infrastructure. .cc is similar: VeriSign acquired the Cocos Islands' ccTLD operator in 2001, and now 10.7 million domains resolve under a code belonging to a territory of 600 people.
+.io is the extreme case: the British Indian Ocean Territory has no permanent civilian population (it is a US-UK military facility on Diego Garcia), yet .io holds 13.8 million observed hostnames — the 28th-largest TLD in our dataset, resolving at a respectable 56.3%.
+The tech industry adopted .io as its de facto startup domain, and the territory's ccTLD now carries more of the Internet than most nations' entire digital infrastructure.
+(The full .io story — including the sovereignty questions raised by the 2024 Chagos transfer — is the subject of our .io companion analysis.) .cc is similar: VeriSign acquired the Cocos Islands' ccTLD operator in 2001, and 11.6 million hostnames now resolve under a code belonging to a territory of 600 people.

-.fm offers a different model — niche branding done well.
-BRS Media has operated .fm since 1998, initially targeting radio stations, but the rise of podcasting transformed the domain's market.
-Eight of the top ten .fm websites are now podcasting platforms, with Anchor.fm (Spotify's podcasting service) generating 2.2 billion hits in 2024.
-The Federated States of Micronesia earns a revenue share through a partnership that has been continuously renewed for over 26 years.
+.fm and .ws show niche branding done well.
+BRS Media has operated .fm since 1998, initially targeting radio stations, but the rise of podcasting transformed the domain's market; the Federated States of Micronesia earns a revenue share through a partnership renewed for over 26 years, and .fm resolves at 77.9% — among the highest in this cohort, consistent with a small but committed paid user base.
+Samoa's .ws, marketed as "WebSite," resolves at 86.7%, the highest in the table.

 What's at Stake